codevlings/simpleclock/README.md

 # simpleclock
 Just a clock.

-Made with <3 by codevlings, please give credits if copied.
+Please give credits if copied.